-So if you want to keep up with the giving time of year, how about celebrating motherhood by giving a little bit of yourself to the mothers who don’t know you but need your help?
+So how about celebrating motherhood by giving a little bit of yourself to the mothers who don’t know you but need your help?
 Here are 7 charities helping moms and their babies around the world.

 1. Every Mother Counts (EMC)